Imperial-Driverless/virtual_can/README.md

 If it's the first time you're cloning this, run `git submodule update --init --recursive` to clone the `FS-AI-API` submodule.

+Currently working: transmiting VCU feedback and IMU data from simulation to `ros_can`
 ### Dependencies

 - All ROS dependencies found in the package manifest as usual.